Getting Contractor Management in Order

-As someone who has been tasked with contractor management, you know that there are an ever-expanding number of requirements to fulfill.
-Managing the Contractor Checklist can be very demanding for any organization, regardless of size.
+As someone who has been tasked with compliance strategy and risk management, you know that there are an ever-expanding number of requirements to fulfill.
+Managing this checklist can be very demanding for any organization, regardless of size.
 If you have 100 contractors with 10 employees each and 10 mandatory requirements to collect, that’s a lot of renewal dates, emails and chasing people for missing documentation!
 That’s only for one small facility, imagine this process being done manually for a company with 10,000 contractors at two dozen facilities.
-It simply cannot be managed properly using a combination of paper documents, online spreadsheets, emails, faxes, carrier pigeons and chasing individual contractor employees for expired certifications.
+It simply cannot be managed properly using a combination of paper documents, online spreadsheets, emails, faxes, carrier pigeons and chasing individual employees for expired certifications.
 Not only that, but if this list isn’t monitored constantly it quickly becomes an insurmountable challenge (not to mention a massive liability for your organization).

 It is easy to see that to properly track this information manually with spreadsheets and file folders, you will need significant time and resources with people at every facility tasked with this process.
 It’s obvious that the admin burden of this initiative alone isn’t sustainable.
 So how are other companies handling this you might ask?
 The answer is simple, they go digital and use contractor management software.

-Instead of relying on spreadsheets and file folders to facilitate your contractor management checklist, which inevitably leads to you chasing people for credentials and documents, you can go digital.
-A digital contractor management solution is how leading health and safety teams tackle this time-consuming process.
-Imagine every facility is able to collect, track, requalify and store this information while also gaining compliance insights and reducing risk, all from a single source of truth.
+Instead of relying on spreadsheets and file folders to facilitate your checklist, which inevitably leads to you chasing people for credentials and documents, you can go digital with your safety program.
+A streamlined digital solution is how leading health and safety teams tackle this time-consuming process.
+Imagine every facility is able to collect, track, requalify and store this information in real time while also gaining compliance insights and reducing risk, all from a single source of truth.
 There are several software options available to you, with varying costs to you and your contractors.
 Each of these tools also have different implementation timelines and special features.

 Over To You...

 A Contractor Management Checklist is a must-have set of steps that every EHS team in a regulated industry must follow with third parties.
 Contractor safety and compliance risk don’t just affect the EHS team though, it is a company-wide initiative that directly impacts every arm of the business.
 We have outlined what a typical checklist includes and demonstrated why this process is nearly impossible to do manually and also provided a digital solution to help with this process.
 Now it’s up to you to consider your options and set up a product demo with our team of experts.
-Contractor Management is going digital for thousands of companies every month because there is no longer a reasonable barrier to adopting it.
-Let us help you make a compelling case to your leadership team on why now is the right time to automate and streamline this process with contractor management software.
+Thousands of companies are going digital every month because there is no longer a reasonable barrier to adopting this process.
+Let us help you make a compelling case to your leadership team on why now is the right time to automate and streamline this process with Contractor Compliance' software.